Exploiting the Final Component of Generator Architectures for AI-Generated Image Detection: Conclusion

 \section{Conclusion}

-This study demonstrates that leveraging the final components of modern image generators offers a powerful means to enhance deepfake detection generalization.
+This study shows that leveraging the final components of modern image generators offers an effective strategy for improving deepfake detection generalization.
 By contaminating real images through these components and training on minimal representative samples, the proposed detector achieves superior performance across diverse unseen generators, highlighting the value of insights for robust detection.